Analysis of the El Paso Times; How Bill Knight Fell in Love with the Nutty Advocate

 And there it is.
 A river and NOT a border.
 This guy hates the fact that there is a border between the United States and Mexico.
 Although Knight writes, “perhaps” and “would like” so it’s hard to tell if this is Knight projecting or actually expressing Garcia’s intent.
 I think it’s both.

-The entire piece is written in a way that provides very little information and creates vague impressions about this guy being some kind of human rights advocate who educates innocent victims on the Constitution.
+The entire piece is written in a way that provides very little information and creates vague impressions about this guy educating the innocent victims on the Constitution.
 However, his entire premise, which at least in this piece seems to be centered towards illegal immigrants, actually undermines law from the government system he seems to be educating on.
 According to this story, his organization encourages the blurring of borders and helps illegal immigrants feel ‘entitled’ to certain things (though they don’t really define what) and yet it is front page of the paper, presumably indicating the fact that the editors had zero qualms about this.

 Yet, we live in a country where you can have a tax exempt organization, which provides you a decent living, even when that organization essentially encourages and helps people feel they are entitled to things when they break the law of said country.
-Isn’t that something?
 Somehow America is both “hope” and the oppressor.